Behind the Seasoning: Cuban Island Spice

 Think of Cuba and you’ll likely be picturing the booming years of the very early 1950s: the Tropicana Club, music and dance, a steady supply of rum, fashionable Panama hats and Cuban heels, Cuban cigars, and hedonistic tourists.
 You may not immediately think of the food, which is a shame.
 While simple in preparation and presentation, Cuban food is rich in flavor.
 Cuban cuisine is a product of many cultural influences including Spanish, Portuguese, West African, Afro-Caribbean, French, and Chinese.

-Our first order of business was to use spices to create the same flavors.
-Using powdered lime leaves, we were able to replicate the bright flavor traditionally imparted by lime juice.
-We added a few herbs to enhance the flavor of dried parsley.
-Perfecting a dry version was the first order of business and finding the ideal balance of sofrito and adobo was the final step.
+Our first order of business was to use spices to create the same layers of flavor.
+Using powdered lime leaves, we were able to replicate the brightness traditionally imparted by lime juice.
+We added a few herbs to enhance the flavor of parsley.
+Finding the ideal balance of sofrito and adobo ingredients was the final step.

 After tasting the finished product, the first thing that came to mind was one of our favorite sandwiches: the Cubano.
-Our twist on this Florida classic uses a combination of chicken and pork but feel free to use the traditional ham in addition!
-As with any good Cubano, it’s essential to add mustard, Swiss cheese, and dill pickles.
+Our twist on this Florida classic uses a combination of chicken and pork (flavored by a Cuban Island marinade) but feel free to use the traditional ham.
 If you’ve never had a Cubano but love ham and cheese sandwiches, this is a must-try recipe.

 Maybe that versatility is part of the reason it’s been flying off the shelves at many of our stores.
-We seem to have a new customer favorite and we’re eager to build our recipe repertoire.
-We look forward to hearing about the fantastic recipes you’re creating with this easy-to-use seasoning!
+It's quickly become a customer favorite and we look forward to hearing about the fantastic recipes you’re creating with this easy-to-use seasoning!